realworldocaml/book/en/concurrent-programming-with-async.md

 thunk (a thunk is a function whose argument is of type `unit`).
 A deferred is handed back to the caller of `schedule` that will eventually be filled with the contents of the deferred value returned by the thunk to be scheduled.
-We can implement this using an ivar which we fill after the thunk is called and the deferred it returns becomes determined.
-Instead of using `bind` or `map` for scheduling these events, we'll use a different operator called `upon`.
-Here's the signature of `upon`:
+To implement this, we'll use a new operator called `upon`, which has the following signature.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 17))